This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotic medicine: Antibiotic medicine helps treat an infection caused by bacteria.
 This medicine may be given if you have an open wound.

-- Orthodontic treatment: You may need to see a caregiver who fixes damaged or broken teeth.
+- Orthodontic treatment: You may need to see a healthcare provider who fixes damaged or broken teeth.
 Orthodontic treatment may also be done if your teeth do not line up correctly when you close your jaw after your injury.

 - Open reduction and internal fixation: This surgery is also called ORIF.
-During an ORIF, your caregiver makes an incision over your fracture site.
+During an ORIF, your healthcare provider makes an incision over your fracture site.
 Wires, screws, or plates are used to join your broken facial bones together.
 This surgery helps keep the bones from moving while they heal.

 How can I care for myself at home?